biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 criteria defines how the evaluator can determine whether the goal is achieved or not.

-2\) Relationship of the evaluation activity to SFRs, SARs, and other EAs
+2\) Relationship of the EA to SFRs, SARs, and other EAs

 SFRs or SARs that the EA is directly related are identified here.

 Where the EA depends on completion of another EA then the dependency and the other EA is identified here.

-3\) Rationale for the EA

-A justification for its derivation from one or more work units are described here.

----
-This rationale will be described separately from other items. new section will be created for this rationale
----

-4\) Tool types required to perform the activity
+3\) Tool types required to perform the EA

 If performing the EA requires any tool types in order to complete the EA then these tool types are defined here.

-5\) Required input from the developer or other entities
+4\) Required input from the developer or other entities

 Additional detail is specified here regarding the required format and content of the inputs to the EA.

-6\) Assessment Strategy
+5\) Assessment Strategy

 Assessment Strategy provides guidance and details how to perform the EA.
 It includes, as appropriate to the content of the EA;